CALIFORNIA LAWYERSFOR THE ARTSServing the Creative Arts Community Since 1974 |

 Arts in Corrections National Expansion |

 California Lawyers for the Arts has received grants from the National Endowment for the Arts Locals Program, the Andy Warhol Foundation and the Art for Justice Fund to expand Arts in Corrections programs nationally.
 Working with state arts councils and local arts agencies in five states, CLA is sharing successful strategies for setting up and evaluating the effectiveness of demonstration projects in correctional facilities.
 The five states that are participating in the project are Louisiana, Ohio, Michigan, Texas and New York.
-"Keeping true to our mission that all Americans should have access to the Arts, I saw firsthand how arts programming within San Quentin prison is changing lives for the better." - Mary Ann Carter, NEA Chair The first demonstration program of the new National Expansion Project was completed in February 2020 under the auspices of the New York State Council on the Arts (NYSCA) at the Ulster Correctional Facility.
+The first demonstration program of the new National Expansion Project was completed in February 2020 under the auspices of the New York State Council on the Arts (NYSCA) at the Ulster Correctional Facility.
 An evaluation of the 12-week program based on pre and post surveys completed by the participants is summarized in this report.
-For more information, please contact CLA's AIC program staff at this email address: AIC@calawyersforthearts.org |
+For more information, please contact CLA's AIC program staff at this email address: AIC@calawyersforthearts.org | "Keeping true to our mission that all Americans should have access to the Arts, I saw first hand how arts programming within San Quentin prison is changing lives for the better." - Mary Ann Carter, NEA Chair |

 Arts in Corrections National Conference |

-Download the 2019 conference ebook here.
+Download the 2019 conference ebook

-A compilation of videos submitted by teaching artists and organizations that was screened at the conference is available here.
+A compilation of videos submitted by teaching artists and organizations that was screened at the conference is available here. |

 (photos by Peter Merts)